Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 What is productivity?
 Some productivity definitions

-At its core, productivity is simply a way to measure efficiency.
+At its core, productivity is a way to measure efficiency.
 In an economic context, productivity is how to measure the output that comes from units of input.
-Farming makes for a good example: 1 acre of land that produces 10 pumpkins?
+Farming makes for a good example: One acre of land that produces 10 pumpkins?
 That’s not very productive.
-But 1 acre of land that produces 2,000 pumpkins?
+But one acre of land that produces 2,000 pumpkins?
 That’s a much better return on your pumpkin planting.

 Writer Charles Duhigg defines productivity as “making certain choices in certain ways” that moves us from being “merely busy” to “genuinely productive” in his book Smarter Faster Better.
-Tony Robbins focuses on ways people can systematize and better manage their work lives so they have more time to do what they want.
+Tony Robbins’ approach to productivity focuses on ways people can systematize and better manage their lives so they have more time to do what they want.

 So what is productivity?
 It’s getting the results you want with less time and effort.
-Achieving your goals while having time to spend on what matters.
+When you’re trying to understand how to be productive, what you’re really seeking is a way to achieve your goals while having time to spend on what matters.
 “We’re living through an economic revolution,” Duhigg said in an interview on The Tony Robbins Podcast.

 Just look at this chart of productivity’s use in print over the past 220 years: